-The company is all set to hit the launch of the app in other south-east Asian countries and a Japanese version of the App is also currently under development.
+The company is all set to hit the launch of the app in other south-east Asian countries, and a Japanese version of the App is also currently under development.
 Wang added – “We believe that this is the future of the workplace, and we see immense potential in helping businesses redefine their organizational connectivity”.

-Despite downloads across China, Will Alibaba-owned DingTalk app be able to compete in the competition with other messaging apps in India?
+Despite downloads across China, Will the Alibaba-owned DingTalk app be able to compete in the competition with other messaging apps in India?